zhangyilun/food-fates-api/README.md

 ##Food Fate

 An app created by Leland Lee (lelandlee), Yilun Zhang (zhangyilun), and myself for DataHack.
-Using ML to predict the rating of your next restaurant proposal and provides you with tips.
+Using ML to predict the rating of your next restaurant proposal and provide helpful tips.

 Data: Yelp Dataset
 Machine learning: Scikit-Learn